Gordon Setter

 Do they require a lot of exercise?

 Absolutely.
-They are high-energy working dogs that require significant daily physical activity and mental engagement.
+They are high-energy working dogs that need daily vigorous exercise to remain healthy and well-behaved.

 Is the coat difficult to maintain?

-It requires regular brushing to prevent matting, especially in the feathered areas, but it is not overly complex to manage.
+The coat requires regular brushing to prevent matting, especially in the feathered areas, but it is not overly complex to groom.

 Can they live in an apartment?

-It is not recommended unless the owner is extremely active and can provide hours of outdoor exercise daily.
+It is not recommended unless the owner is extremely active and can provide several hours of outdoor activity daily.

 View Official FCI Standard